wrightben/math/Puzzles/NSA - 4 Rats in a Star.md

 ### Notes

 It's also possible to use the factors to eliminate some of the possible combinations visually.

+If RATS x 4 = STAR, and no digits repeat, 1234 is the lowest number RATS can be.
+6789 is the largest number RATS can be, since STAR would have to be 9876 or less.